opt-out-tools/start-here/CONTRIBUTING.md

 Are you a UI/UX designer?
 We need your skills!

-If you'd like to help us with the design of the **Opt Out** browser extension or our website, please reach out to Anna (`annadunn6374`) on Github; she will let you know how you can do this.
+If you'd like to help us with the design of the **Opt Out** browser extension or our website, reach out to us on [Twitter](https://twitter.com/optoutools) to get an invite to our Slack and give us a shout in the `#introduce-yourself` channel!

 #### Contribute content